Best of the British countryside in February

 The intricate passageways and stalactite-hung caverns of the Marble Arch Caves are just one of the geopark’s many features.
 Surrounding this subterranean world are drumlins and snaking rivers, upland blanket bog and the imposing 655m-high Cuilcagh Mountain.

-Did you know?
-The earliest frogspawn recorded by Nature’s Calendar (which records seasonal events to keep track of climate change) was spotted on 1 November 2004.
+Did you know, the earliest frogspawn recorded by Nature’s Calendar (which records seasonal events to keep track of climate change) was spotted on 1 November 2004.
 A mild February is a good month to check the garden pond to see if your local amphibians have been active, especially in the south-west of England.

 All along the Pennines the effect of ice is evident, not least at the hauntingly beautiful serrated edges at Wimberry Stones high above Dove Stone Reservoir.
 The line of stone edges strikes north as Dove Stone Rocks; splintered cliffs and gullies where ravens and peregrines scavenge and hunt above lakes secluded in the gouge of Greenfield Brook.
 Here at Raven Stones Brow, spectacular crags challenge climbers, none more so than the unique, three-pronged Trinnacle (pictured), a monolith that wouldn’t seem out of place in the iconic Monument Valley in Utah, USA.

-its coast there are tidal platforms of sedimentary rock where traces of the island’s Jurassic past have been found.
+The spectacular mountain scenery of Skye is associated with fossil-free basalt but, around its coast there are tidal platforms of sedimentary rock where traces of the island’s Jurassic past have been found.
 At Staffin (pictured), Duntulm and Brother’s Point on the island’s north-eastern coast, clear imprints left by dinosaurs some 170 million years ago are revealed by the retreating tide.

 We took at look at how to improve your health and fitness, while making new friends, by joining a walking group.
 Our guide on walking groups looks at the many benefits of walking with others and how to find and join a walking group in your local area.